 Medicare Savings Account (MSA)

 MSAs are unique options in the Medicare Advantage world.
-Most do not have networks.
+Most don’t have networks.
 These plans are similar to the HSA plans outside of Medicare.
 MSA plans consist of 2 parts.

 The first part is a high deductible Medicare Advantage plan that begins coverage after reaching the plan deductible.
 The plan deductible varies.

-The second part is a type of savings account that has money deposited into it monthly to use for the healthcare costs.
+The second part is a type of savings account with monthly deposits for healthcare costs.
 You might also receive a debit card known as a flex card.
 The amount deposited varied from state to state.
 The funds pay for healthcare costs until you reach the deductible.

 Special Needs Plan (SNP)